Vancouver Mall: History

 Shoe Dept. Encore opened a 15,000 square foot store in April 2019.
 On May 23, 2019, AMC Theatres purchased the Cinetopia theater chain.
 All Cinetopia locations including the Vancouver Mall theater were rebranded under AMC.
 In June, Chick-fil-A and Five Guys announced plans to open in a freestanding building in the malls southwest parking lot.
 Five Guys opened on September 9, 2020, with Chick-Fil-A opening on January 7, 2021.

 On March 17, 2020, the mall temporarily closed due to the COVID-19 pandemic, with an estimated re-opening in June.
 Select retailers began offering curbside pickup in late May.
 All ongoing construction projects at the mall were put on hold due to governor Jay Inslees pandemic related halt to all construction.
 This ban was lifted the next month.
 On June 8, 2020, the Vancouver Mall announced they would be reopening on the 10th with restrictions and new safety measures in place to combat the spread of COVID-19.

 Beginning in 2020, the mall lost many national retailers.
-Those included: Michael Kors, GNC, The Walking Company, Kay Jewelers, Aveda, The Children's Place, Gymboree, Charlotte Russe, Christopher & Banks, Justice, Aldo, Loft, Aeropostale, and See's Candies.
-National retailers that have joined the mall since 2020 are Tillys, Windsor, Sephora, The Good Feet Store, Hobby Lobby, Round1, and BoxLunch.
+Those included: Michael Kors, GNC, The Walking Company, Kay Jewelers, Aveda, The Children's Place, Gymboree, Charlotte Russe, Christopher & Banks, Justice, Starbucks, Aldo, Loft, Aeropostale, and See's Candies.
+National retailers that have joined the mall in the 2020's are Tillys, Windsor, Sephora, The Good Feet Store, Hobby Lobby, Round1, Carter's, Hollister Co., MINISO and BoxLunch.

-On October 6, 2020, the mall announced that it would embark on a minor interior renovation.
-These renovations include new carpets, new seating areas, and minor cosmetic changes throughout the property.
+On October 6, 2020, the mall announced that it would embark on another interior renovation.
+These minor renovations include new carpets, new seating areas, and small cosmetic changes throughout the property.

+On October 31, 2024, during a Halloween trick-or-treat event, the mall was the subject of a shooting in the food court by a masked gunman.
+Due to the Halloween event, there were more people at the mall than usual; 82 calls were made to 911, the first call being at 7:27pm.
+One person, 26-year-old James Perez was killed, while two others were injured with non-fatal injuries.
+The Vancouver Police Department later identified the shooter as 32-year-old Travis Ward, and called the shooting a targeted attack.

+The coming and going of national retailers continued into 2025, with the loss of Forever 21, but the addition of Pandora, JD Sports, and the return of Kay Jewelers after their closure in 2020.

+In August, 2025, one of the mall's oldest tenants, Orange Julius shuttered after the longtime franchisee Bob Slayton passed away.